 A good example of a brand using live streaming to its potential was Buzzfeed’s attempt back in April.
 The video consisted of two people wrapping elastic bands around a watermelon to see how many it would take before the watermelon burst.
 Although the idea of the video seemed ridiculous it ended up accumulating over 800,000 viewers and was so popular because of the way the brand constantly engaged with viewers in the comments.

 Investing In Content Promotion (Platforms Keep Moving Towards Revenue Growth)

-Year upon year it becomes much harder reach your audience organically online with platforms from Google to Facebook forever changing their algorithms to sway you towards spending money to promote your content and drive traffic to your website.
+Year upon year it becomes much harder to reach your audience organically online with platforms from Google to Facebook forever changing their algorithms to sway you towards spending money to promote your content and drive traffic to your website.
 To compete with other brands in 2017, it’s going to be almost unavoidable.
 If you want more engagement and to target a specific demographic valuable to you, you’ll have to invest some money into promotion because organic reach will continue to diminish.
 2017 will see a higher investment in content promotion on social platforms.

-There will be plenty more marketing trends presented to us in 2017, but these are our predictions.
+There will be plenty of more marketing trends presented to us in 2017, but these are our predictions.
 A lot can happen in 12 months though so be sure to let us know what your predictions are.